eclipse-che4z/che-che4z/README.md

 ### Launch the Premium Stack

-To install the Che4z [premium stack](https://techdocs.broadcom.com/content/broadcom/techdocs/us/en/ca-mainframe-software/devops/ca-brightside/3-0/eclipse-che4z.html), **follow these steps**:
+The Che4z [premium stack](https://techdocs.broadcom.com/content/broadcom/techdocs/us/en/ca-mainframe-software/devops/ca-brightside/3-0/eclipse-che4z.html) is distributed as part of CA Brightside.
+To install the Che4z premium stack, **follow these steps**:

 1. Log in to Eclipse Che.